 This post may contain affiliate links.
 You can read my full disclosure here.

-Facebook might be your “cool auntie” that likes to hang out with the young folks, still dresses cute, but sometimes tries just a liiiiiittle too hard.
+Facebook might be your “cool auntie” that likes to hang out with the young kids, still dresses cute, but sometimes tries just a little too hard.
 She’s the 45-year-old in the club.

-Lil’ Snapchat would definitely be your little cousin who knows all the latest songs on the radio and dances around the house 95% of the time.
+TikTok would definitely be your little cousin who knows all the latest songs on the radio and dances around the house 95% of the time, whether there’s actually music playing or not.

 Instagram?
-Snapchat’s older sister who’s always telling her to stop showing out but secretly dropped out of college to be an IG model.
-Her mom doesn’t know.
+TikTok’s older sister who’s always telling her to stop showing out but secretly dropped out of college to be an IG model.
+Her mom still doesn’t know.

 LinkedIn is that uncle you only see once a year.
-He always carries a work bag, walks around the house fully dressed, rarely cracks a smile, and DEFinitely can’t take your family’s jokes.
+He always carries a work bag, walks around the house in a full suit, rarely cracks a smile, and definitely can’t take your family’s jokes.
 He’s lowkey embarrassed by all y’all.

 …or is he?